platformable/testapis/templates/docsTemplate/content/docs/index.md

 3.- Follow instructions

-# How to add a Document
+# How to add a Document to existing component

 Documents needs to have a special file structure as described below:

 ```